gersongerardcruz/temperature_forecasting_airflow_automation/README.md

 - `src`: Folder containing Python scripts for collecting data, preprocessing data, and training an ML model
     - `get_data.py`: Python file for using Open-Meteo to collect two-day historical weather data
     - `utils.py`: Python file containing all helper functions for data gathering, preprocessing, and model training
-    - `preprocess.py`: Python file for performing preprocessing steps such as creating lag windows
+    - `preprocess.py`: Python file for performing preprocessing steps such as creating lag columns
     - `train.py`: Python file for training an XGBoost model for forecasting

 ## Project Instructions